soundpress/RulesOfNYC/docs/c06/index.rst

 "Grantee" means the owner of the real property on which the Project will be built, including all parties having an ownership interest in the property.

-"Green Infrastructure Practice" means a stormwater management installation that is designed and constructed by the Grantee to manage stormwater runoff from the immediate impervious tributary drainage area during a rain event.
-This term typically refers, but is not necessarily limited, to the following: rain gardens or other bioinfiltration systems, porous paving materials, green roofs, and various subsurface retention systems.
+"Green Roof" means a vegetated system installed on an above grade roof which is designed and constructed by the Grantee to manage stormwater runoff in accordance with the Program Guide.

-"Private property" means real property not owned by the City or another public entity and located within the limits of the five (5) boroughs of the City of New York.
+"Private property" means real property not owned by the City and located within the limits of the five (5) boroughs of the City of New York.

-"Program" means the Department's Green Infrastructure Grant Program that facilitates the installation of Green Infrastructure Practices on private property.
+"Program" means the Department's Green Infrastructure Grant Program that facilitates the installation of green roof retrofits on private property.

 "Program Guide" means the step-by-step instruction manual for prospective Grantees that describes the Project development process to be followed from conditional acceptance of the application until execution of the Funding Agreement, and how the Department will provide the funding to the Grantee for the construction of the Project.
 The Program Guide will be incorporated by reference into the Funding Agreement.

-"Project" means the Green Infrastructure Practice(s) to be installed on the Grantee's property with funding provided by a Grant awarded by the Department.
+"Project" means the Green Roof(s) to be installed on the Grantee's property with funding provided by a Grant awarded by the Department.

+“Retrofit” means the implementation of a Project by constructing a Green Roof on an existing building.